Rotozaza.

 Above all, to pursue phenomena which can only be achieved and witnessed in what we still manage to identify as 'live, in the real world'.
 Notions of collectivity and shared experience sometimes forming part of this but no longer defining it.
 To instead juxtapose and compare these phenomena with the screened, removed and quasi-fictional worlds which we allow to dominate our waking lives on both a personal and social level.

-In general, we see the most important cultural work today in any field as that which achieves a confusion of what we know as real and what we believe is constructed.
-Rotozaza, performative at heart but by nature multidisciplinary, is firmly part of this because we see that confusion as the truest reflection of the world as it is, and of where it's heading.
-To expose, embrace and perform the fears asscociated with this, along with the antidotes: where and how do we find comfort?
+In general, we see the most interesting cultural work today in any field as that which achieves a confusion of what we know as real and what we believe is constructed.
+We feel we’re part of this - confused often enough ourselves - and we also feel a need to to untangle, embrace and perform the asscociated fears: where and how do we find comfort?
 What is happening today when we sleep, and how does it differ from before?

 For the lightbulb, the switch, and the hand holding it to be the illumination, just as much if not more than what's being lit.
 To look for meaning in process.
 To allow meaning to fall into place, past the Image and through the cracks of determined, yet faulty (human) processes.

-Since 2003 the work has involved particularly close collaborations with Neil Bennun, Greg McLaren and Melanie Wilson.
+Between 2003 - 2009 the work involved particularly close collaborations with Neil Bennun, Greg McLaren and Melanie Wilson.

 Ant and Silvia now work independently.
-The last Rotozaza production was Etiquette.
+The last Rotozaza production was Etiquette which continues to tour widely.
 See here for Ant’s work and here for Silvia’s.